Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

 \end{remark}

-The next result is concerned with the evolution of the first point law $\nu_t$ when starting with a SPP having law ${\rm Ren}(\nu, \mu)$ (recall Lemma \ref{vecchioteo1}).
-First, we observe that if $\xi$ is a SPP with law ${\rm Ren}( \d_0, \mu)$ and $V$ is a random variable with law $\nu$ independent from $\xi$, then the translated random subset $\{x +V\,:\,x \in\xi\}\subset \bbR$ is a SPP with law ${\rm Ren} (\nu, \mu)$.
-This simple observation and the definition of the OCP, whose dynamics depends only on the sequence of the domain lengths and not on the specific location of the domains, allow to conclude that $\nu_t$ is the convolution where $ \bar \nu_t$ denotes the evolution at time $t$ of the first point law when starting from a SPP having law ${\rm Ren}(\d_0, \mu)$.
+The next result is concerned with the evolution of the first point law $\nu_t$ when starting with a~SPP having law $\operatorname{Ren}(\nu, \mu)$ (recall Lemma \ref{vecchioteo1}).
+First, we observe that if $\xi$ is a~SPP with law $\operatorname{Ren}( \delta_0, \mu)$, and $V$ is a~random variable with law $\nu$ independent\vadjust{\goodbreak} from $\xi$, then the translated random subset $\{x +V\dvtx x \in\xi\}\subset\mathbb{R}$ is a~SPP with law $\operatorname{Ren} (\nu, \mu)$.
+This simple observation and the definition of the OCP, whose dynamics depends only on the sequence of the domain lengths and not on the specific location of the domains, allow us to conclude that $\nu_t$ is the convolution

+where $ \bar \nu_t$ denotes the evolution at time $t$ of the first point law when starting from a~SPP having law $\operatorname{Ren}(\delta_0, \mu)$.
 Hence, without loss we can restrict our analysis to this case.

-\begin{Theorem}[Recursive identities for the first point law] Assume that $\nu= \d_0$.
-Then, for any $s \in \bbR_+$ the Laplace transform is differentiable and satisfies
+\begin{Theorem}[(Recursive identities for the first point law)] Assume that $\nu= \delta_0$.
+Then, for any $s \in\mathbb{R}_+$ the Laplace transform